 How to Make These Pancakes Your Own

 - Toppings could include a chocolate sauce or dare I say a chocolate ganache.
-Maybe some whipped topping, sprinkles, maple syrup, or any complementary fruit compote.
+Maybe some whipped topping (or chocolate whipped cream), sprinkles, maple syrup, or any complementary fruit compote.
 A simple dusting of powdered sugar and fresh berries should also be on the menu!

 - For a dairy-free version, swap milk for coconut or almond milk.

 - Add in some cinnamon to the dry ingredients for added warmth.